c-trie++: A Dynamic Trie Tailored for Fast Prefix Searches: Keyword Dictionary

+For \TriePP{}, we apply the explained trie decomposition, which coincides with the trie decomposition of the packed c-trie for the macro trie.
+Our micro tries are \emph{alphabet-aware z-fast tries}, whose definition follows.
 The z-fast trie proposed by Belazzougui et al.~\cite{belazzougui10zfast} works on binary strings.
 Their results on micro trees work for binary strings up to length \Oh{w}.
-However, it is easy to modify these micro trees~\cite[Thm.\ 1]{belazzougui10zfast} to work with strings on the alphabet~$\Sigma$ up to length $\Oh{w/\lg \sigma} = \Oh{\alpha}$ by packing $\Oh{\alpha}$ characters in a constant number of machine words:
+Here, we propose a variant, the \teigi{alphabet-aware z-fast tries}, that manages strings on the alphabet~$\Sigma$ up to length $\Oh{w/\lg \sigma} = \Oh{\alpha}$ by packing $\Oh{\alpha}$ characters in a constant number of machine words: